 Ashcroft Cross-Country Skiing – Pine Creek Cookhouse

-This privately-owned ski area is located in the White River National Forest just outside of Aspen, about 12 miles up the Castle Creek Valley.
+This privately owned ski area is located in the White River National Forest just outside Aspen, about 12 miles up the Castle Creek Valley.
 It offers more than 20 miles of exquisitely groomed trails amidst the beautiful rolling hills near the ghost town of Ashcroft.
-It is associated with the renowned Pine Creek Cookhouse restaurant and is the gateway to several winter touring huts.
+It is also the gateway to several winter touring huts.

 Maroon Bells Cross-Country Skiing – Maroon Creek Road (CR 13)

-The Maroon Creek Road trail offers perhaps the most spectacular scenery of all the local and nearby trails.
+The Maroon Creek Road trail offers some of the most spectacular scenery of all the local and nearby trails.
 It takes you on a moderate uphill grade from T-Lazy-7 Ranch to Maroon Lake.
-Be aware, however, that the road is closed to vehicle traffic in the winter and the Nordic tracks are groomed daily by T-Lazy-7 Ranch.
+The road is closed to vehicle traffic in the winter, and the Nordic tracks are groomed daily by T-Lazy-7 Ranch.

 Aspen Snowmass Cross Country Trail Grooming Status: The Nordic Hotline

-For the latest trail grooming and ski conditions report, please visit aspennordic.com.
-You may also call their hotline at 970-429-2039, ext 4.
-This report is updated regularly.
+For the latest trail grooming and ski conditions report, please visit aspennordic.com or call their hotline at 970-429-2039, ext.
+4. This report is updated regularly.

 Wrapping It All Up—Which Do You Think Are the Best Cross-Country Skiing Trails in Aspen?